-To set up automated connections, you’re going to need to request a lot of passwords from your clients.
 Take precautions to ensure you’re managing your clients’ sensitive information properly.
-If possible, avoid collecting this information altogether and teach your client how to set up automated connections.
+Avoid collecting this information and teach your client how to set up automated connections.

 - Use a password manager (such as LastPass) for secure password transfer and management, and request read-only bank access wherever possible.

 3. Maintaining automated connections

 When establishing an automated connection in Hubdoc, you/your client may be prompted to enter answers to your Personal Verification Questions (PVQ), and/or a two-factor authentication (2FA) code for the account.
 Sometimes, the online supplier will require the PVQ/2FA for Hubdoc to fetch documents at a later date.
 Set expectations with clients regarding how they can re-enter PVQ/2FA information and maintain the connection.

 Sometimes, entering PVQ/2FA information will not re-establish the connection – it’s important to set expectations with your client for these situations by explaining how Hubdoc’s technology works.

 Hubdoc’s fetching technology – i.e., our “robots” – are built to perform a specific set of steps when fetching documents from a particular online account.
 They follow the exact same sequence of steps that a human would when downloading an online document (logging in, clicking on a particular account, etc.).
 When a bank or supplier updates their website/online portal, it often causes the robot to break.
 When this happens, documents cannot be fetched from the supplier in question until the robot is updated.

 - Set a regular cadence with your clients on how often they should check their Hubdoc connections (and re-enter their PVQ answers/2FA codes, when necessary).